Heat kernel-based p-energy norms on metric measure spaces: Connected homogeneous p.c.f self-similar sets and their glue-ups

-From now on, whenever we mention a \emph{fractal glue-up} $K^{F}$, we automatically assume that these three conditions are satisfied.
-We can regard $f(K)$ as tiles of $K^{F}$, and we just simply glue these tiles up which only overlap at boundaries by the `just-touching' property.

-This is a quick way to unify the notions of bounded and unbounded fractals.
-For example, $K=K^{F}$ when $F=\{Id\}$, and we are interested in the following unbounded fractals by blowing up $K$ defined by Strichartz in \cite [Section 3]{Strichartz.1998.CJM}. \begin{example}[Fractal blow-up] Let $\{\phi _{i}\}_{i=1}^{N}$ defined as in (\ref{phi_i}).
-Assume that \textrm{diam}$(K)=1$ by an affine transformation on $\{b_{i}\}_{i=1}^{N}$, with $b_{1}=0$ and define
+\begin{remark} The concept of the fractal glue-up unifies the notions of bounded and unbounded fractals.
+For example, $K=K^{F}$ when $F=\{Id\}$.
+We are mainly interested in the following unbounded fractal by blowing up $K$ in \cite[Section 3]{Strichartz.1998.CJM}.
+However, fractal glue-ups may lack self-similarity on large scales. \end{remark}